romland/xorzee/README.md

 - [x] ...HD stream meaning: 1920x1080 @ ~30 frames per second _to web-browser_
 - [x] ...low-latency meaning: a delay of no higher than 150 milliseconds
+- [x] ...wrapping h264 stream to MP4 serverside (optional)
+- [x] ...write recorded video clips as mp4 real-time (optional)
-- [x] ...while _not_ using Android's h264 decoder (Broadway)
+- [x] ...without depending on ffmpeg (if using serverside MP4)
 - [x] ...able to stream live camera feed directly to dozens of web-clients simultaneously and without intermediaries
 - [x] ...stream always or stream on activity
 - [x] ...configurable sensitivity of motion detection
 - [x] ...save motion-sequences (preview shot and video) to disk
 - [x] ...a client should automatically discover all cameras on the network (and show a stream)
 - [x] ...ability to signal external programs on activity (or end of), e.g. audio, mail, telegram, ...
-- [ ] ...store meta-data of amount of activity in period (graph)
-- [ ] ...modern web-client in Svelte
+- [x] ...modern web-client in Svelte

 Pronounced "x or z".

 [1] The original one, released in 2015.
-If it can run on that, it will run on any other Raspberry Pi.
+If it can run on that, it will run on any other Pi with ease.

 ## Why?